marmelab/react-admin/docs/AutocompleteInput.md

 You can opt-out of this translation by setting [the `translateChoice` prop](#translatechoice) to `false`.

-If you need to *fetch* the options from another resource, you're actually editing a many-to-one or a one-to-one relationship.
+If you need to *fetch* the options from another resource, you're usually editing a many-to-one or a one-to-one relationship.
 In this case, wrap the `<AutocompleteInput>` in a [`<ReferenceInput>`](./ReferenceInput.md).
 You don't need to specify the `choices` prop - the parent component injects it based on the possible values of the related resource.

 ```jsx
 <ReferenceInput label="Author" source="author_id" reference="authors">